M4dNation/gpm/README.md

 ### Initialize Git and Configuration

 Before anything, your project should have a **contrib** folder in which you have to put this **git.sh** script.
+By the way, you should always call this script from the root of your project folder.
+For example, if your project has the following tree organisation (we suppose we're a now in '/path/to/project/`):

+- src
+- examples
+	- test 1
+	- test 2
+- contrib

+Then, remember that any call of the script from one of those folders will make the script use relative link interprated from its calling location and not from the file location, as it's usually the case with any shell command.

 ## CHANGELOG